Introductory NetLogo Exercises

 Extension: Function Points

-The inputs are a function (f
+The inputs are a function (f) and three numbers:

 the minimum value (\(x_\text{min}\)),